SERVIR-WA/GALUP/training/3_idu/module.md

 We introduce a technical solution for creating IDUs in **QGIS**.
-We will begin by introducing the conceptual framework IDU is based on; then, moving onto QGIS functions that involved in the particular solution; and, finally, looking at an example of the THLD District in Ghana.
+We will begin by introducing the conceptual framework IDU is based on; then, moving onto QGIS functions that are involved in the particular solution; and, finally, looking at an example of the THLD District in Ghana.

 ### 1.1 An Integral Part of Land-Use Planning